-Results 1–10 of 36 for "Curriculum"X related to "Evidence-based psychology in action" Refine Your Search Refine Your Search TopicEducation (34)Children (6)Personality (6)Learning & memory (5)HIV & AIDS (4) 5 more... [+] Anxiety (1)Bullying (1)Race (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Benjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1) 13 more... [+] Davidson, Margaret (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 36 Previous 1 2 3 ...
+Results 1–10 of 36 for "Curriculum"X related to "Evidence-based psychology in action" Refine Your Search Refine Your Search TopicEducation (31)Children (6)Learning & memory (5)Personality (5)HIV & AIDS (4) 5 more... [+] Anxiety (1)Bullying (1)Race (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Benjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1) 12 more... [+] Davidson, Margaret (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Lucariello, Joan (1)McCombs, Barbara (1)O'Leary, Ann (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 36 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
 Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 5.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 6.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 7.Topic: Curricular MaterialsFrom kindergarten through high school, whether you’re a math, science, social studies or English teacher, these resources can help you apply research on teaching and learning; find exciting lessons and activities; and stimulate interest and increase achievement.Curriculum 8.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 9.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
-Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 10.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum Previous 1 2 3 ...
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 6.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 7.Topic: Curricular MaterialsFrom kindergarten through high school, whether you’re a math, science, social studies or English teacher, these resources can help you apply research on teaching and learning; find exciting lessons and activities; and stimulate interest and increase achievement.Curriculum 8.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 9.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
+Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 10.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 36 for "Curriculum"X related to "Evidence-based psychology in action"